colelin26/mr-transcript/README.md

 ## Usage

-1. `yarn && cd client && yarn` to install the environment (A UW API need to be provided for the server to work).
+1. `yarn && cd client && yarn` to install the packages.
+A UW API need to be provided for the server to work.
 This can be done by setting up an `.env` file with `API_KEY` as the UWaterloo Open API key.
 2. `yarn dev` to start the project